sigstore/sigstore-conformance/docs/cli_protocol.md

 ========================

-While all Sigstore clients share some core functionality, each of them have their own unique features and idiosyncracies that make them incompatible with one another. `sigstore-conformance` aims to test this common feature set.
+While all Sigstore clients share some core functionality, each of them have their own unique features and idiosyncracies that make their command lines incompatible with one another. `sigstore-conformance` aims to test this common feature set.

 As an example of incompatibilities between clients, [cosign's](https://github.com/sigstore/cosign) `sign` subcommand is designed to sign Docker containers rather than arbitrary